-Leash training a cat can be a great way to provide your fur baby with physical activity and mental stimulation.
+Leash training a cat can be a great way to provide your kitty with physical activity and mental stimulation.
 If you want to let your adventurous feline get their exploration on, here’s everything you need to know about how to train a cat to walk on a leash.

 What Is Cat Leash Training?

 You’re likely already familiar with the concept of walking a dog on a leash.
-The concept is the same here, only we’re speaking specifically about how to train a cat to walk on a leash—and your cat will likely still use the litter box as their go-to bathroom spot.
+The concept is similar here—except that your cat will likely still use the litter box as their go-to bathroom spot.

 Leash training a cat can sometimes require a bit more time and patience than getting a puppy used to walking on a leash, since cats are naturally quite independent creatures.
 With a little effort though, and by paying close attention to your kitty’s cues, it can absolutely be done!